vs-postmedia/tanker-tracker/README.md

 <em>NOTE: I have not yet tested a clean install from the github repo.
 There will almost certainly be bugs.</em>

+## AIS Messages
+See USCG for more info on AIS messages: https://www.navcen.uscg.gov/ais-messages

 ## AIS Data Dictionary (ships-data.csv)
 | Variable | Format | Description | Details
 | --- | --- | --- |